MercuryWorkshop/anuraOS/documentation/marketplace.md

 $ npx create-anura-repo
 ```

 After doing this you can add host the repo statically and be able to use it in libstore.
+Keep in mind you will have to rerun this command whenever a change is made to the repo.

 # libstore